KaynRyu/introcoding-spring-2019/README.md

 ## Grades and policies

-* **Live coding challenges**: Small groups of students will be assigned with a challenge that needs to be addressed within the class period.
-The goal of these challenges is to stimulate the process of breaking down problems and teamwork.
-The code and associated documentation needs to be handled to the instructor at the end of the class.

-* **Problems**: Each problem will consist of questions and/or coding exercises related to concepts discussed in class.
-Problems will include fill-in-the-blank questions and finding mistakes in functions and scripts.
-The problem with the lowest score will be dropped.
-There will be no make-up problems.
+**Quizzes**: Each quiz will consist of questions and/or coding challenges related to concepts discussed in class.
+Quizzes will typically consist of finding mistakes in functions and scripts or solving a particular problem.
+The quiz with the lowest score will be dropped.
+There will be no make-up quizzes.

-* **Semester project**: Each student will need to draft and implement a project using Python.
+**Semester project**: Each student will need to draft and implement a project using Python.
 Projects are individual and students will need to give periodic progress updates.
 A one-page project description needs to be turned in during the first two weeks of class.
-Projects need to be discussed with and be approved by the instructor.
+Projects need to be discussed with, and be approved by the instructor.
+For detailed information about semester projects visit the project description file.
+Grading of the semester project will be based on creativity, progress between reports, documentation quality, quality of figures/tables, and code syntax.

-* **Final exam**: The final exam will consist of finding the solution to a specific problem set by the instructor.
+**Final exam**: A take-home exam that will consist of finding the solution to a specific problem set by the instructor.

-There will be four 50-point live coding challenges, 100 points in periodic problem sets, 200 points in an individual semester project, and 100 points in a final exam, totaling 600 points.
+There will be 100 points in periodic quizzes, 200 points in an individual semester project (project description, progress reports, code and documentation, and final presentation), and 200 points in a final exam, totaling 500 points.
 Grade assignment will be on the basis of total points and will follow the usual integer scale of A (90-100%), B (80-89%), C (70-79%), D (60-69%), and F (< 60%).

+## Important dates
+Deadline project description: Thursday, January 31, 2019 at 2:30 PM Deadline revised project description: Thursday, February 7, 2019 at 2:30 PM First oral progress report: Thursday, March 7, 2019 Second oral progress report: Tuesday, April 9, 2019 Deadline project files: Tuesday, May 7, 2019 at 5 PM Final project presentation: Thursday, May 9, 2019 Final exam assignment date: Monday, May 13 at noon Final exam due date: Friday, May 17, 2019 at 11:59 AM

 ## Tardy work